NGoss/PhotoBench/README.md

 To run, load the GUIbase.rkt file into DrRacket and run it (You do need to have test.rkt in the same directory).

 #Changelog
+V2.0  --PHOTO FINISH--
+This is the final release of Photobench.

+Things changed from the demo:

+* Backend cleanup for further modularity and consistency in code.

+* Text boxes now have default selections for readability.

+* Undo and Redo fixed so that you can't undo from nothing or redo at max.

+* Comments added to code for future viewers.

+* And other minor bugfixes.

+V1.2  --DEMO RELEASE--

+* Addition of Undo/Redo buttons

+* Choice of 3 brushes: Freeform, Line, and Erase.

+* Full implementation of Save and Open

 V1.1
 Photobench, now with: